OilSlick/kencana_air_sensor/README.md

 The AIO dashboard is here: https://io.adafruit.com/mcwresearch/dashboards/air-quality At the bottom of that dashboard, I also include some local weather conditions (updated every 10 minutes from OpenWeatherMap) as well as a link to a second dashboard to analyze NO2 data: https://io.adafruit.com/mcwresearch/dashboards/nitrogen-dioxide-no2-aq-stats

 Keep in mind the base gas sensor from Seeed provides only a qualitative measurement.
 I have not calibrated it beyond what was done by the manufacturer.
-This is a hobby/experimental exercise, not a true environmental monitoring project.
+This is a hobby/experimental exercise, not a true environment-monitoring project.